hyperledger-labs/perun-doc/source/node/introduction.rst

 Key Management
 ``````````````
 Enable the user to manage his cryptographic keys used for signing on-chain
 transactions and off-chain messages.
-Currenly we have implemented support for
+Currently we have implemented support for
 ethereum keystore.

 Session
 ````````
-Provide an environment for the user access his ID provider, key manager and manage all the channels, throught their lifecycle.
+Provide an environment for the user access his ID provider, key manager and manage all the channels, throughout their lifecycle.
 In the context of a session, he/she can open a state channel, do some transactions through channels and settle the channel.
-Each session runs its own instance of state channel network client, ID provider, key manager; and hence provides a complete isolatated environment within the node.
+Each session runs its own instance of state channel network client, ID provider, key manager; and hence provides a complete isolated environment within the node.
 It is this feature that enables multiple users to use the same node by having dedicated sessions for each of them.